VitalPBX/vitalpbx_ha/README.md

 | Gateway       | 192.168.10.1           | 192.168.10.1          |
 | Primary DNS   | 8.8.8.8                | 8.8.8.8               |
 | Secondary DNS | 8.8.4.4                | 8.8.4.4               |

+# Bind Address
+In the Master server go to SETTINGS/PJSIP Settings and configure the Floating IP that we are going to use in "Bind" and "TLS Bind".
+Also do it in SETTINGS/SIP Settings Tab NETWORK fields "TCP Bind Address" and "TLS Bind Address".

 ## Install Dependencies
 Install the necessary dependencies on both servers<br>